The Hybrid Defined Benefit/Defined Contribution Plan has two components:

 Defined Benefit: An employee's pre-tax contribution is a percentage of the employee's base pay.
 The Defined Benefit component is mandatory and the contribution amount is determined by the County.
 The employee Contribution Rate will be 3% and should not increase over time, although this can’t be guaranteed.

-Defined Benefit: The County's contribution is a percentage of the employee's base pay.
-The county currently contributes 22.58% for 2019.
+Defined Benefit: The county's contribution is a percentage of the employee's base pay.
+As of October 6, 2019, the county contributes 23.55%.